zerasul/genesis-code-docs/docs/install.md

 The first way is using the Genesis Code Configuration.
 You can see the settings section in your visual studio instalation using the menu File->preferences->settings (or with the ctrl+, shortcut).

 ![Genesiscodeconfiguration](img/genscodesettings.png)

+The second way is using the Set run path Command; this command allows you to put the Gens Emulator command in one Input Box.
+For more information, please see commands section.